mcduryea/Intro-to-Bioinformatics/Phylogenetic_Analysis_Vis.html.md

 This makes it easier to read the labels.
-You know may be able to tell that we are working with different species of bacteria.
+You now may be able to tell that we are working with different species of bacteria.

 You can also add annotations to the tree.
 We can add a strip of color to highlight a particular clade.